jbertovic/svelte-axum-project/README.md

 # Setup

 Install the following
 - npm
 - rust

 Clone the repository
 - cd repository
-- `npm install` to download all module dependencies
+- `npm install` to download all module dependencies inside root directory of project
+- `npm run build` to bundle the js/svelte code into public folder
+- `cargo run` to run the server
+- access in browser at http://localhost:8080/